pwr-Solaar/Solaar/docs/capabilities.md

 WARNING: Updating firmware can cause a piece of hardware to become permanently non-functional if something goes wrong with the update or the update installs the wrong firmware.

-Solaar does keep track of some changeable settings of a device between invocations.
-When it starts, it restores on-line devices to their previously-known state, and while running it restores devices to their previously-known state when the device itself comes on line.
-This information is stored in the file `~/.config/solaar/config.json`.

-Querying a device for its current state can require quite a few HID++ interactions.
-These interactions can temporarily slow down the device, so Solaar tries to internally cache information about devices.
-If the device state is changed by some other means, even sometimes by another invocation of the program, this cached information may become incorrect.
-Currently there is no way to force an update of the cached information besides restarting the program.

 ## Rule-based Processing of HID++ Feature Notifications